charadata/charadata.github.io/_posts/2025-03-13-initiation-engagement-substance-use-disorder-treatment.md

 - Opioid Abuse and Dependence Value Set
 - Other Drug Abuse and Dependence Value Set

-Add in the two ICD-10 diagnosis codes for counseling and surveillance of alcohol and drug abuse, Z71.41 and Z71.51, and you've got all of your diagnosis codes covered.
+Add in the two ICD-10 diagnosis codes for counseling and surveillance of alcohol and drug abuse, Z71.41 and Z71.51, and you've got all of the diagnosis codes required by this quality metric.

 Create a temporary table of these now.
 This assumes you already have a table arranged with one row per diagnosis per claim.
 Facility claims can have a lot of diagnoses!